C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 - Tutorial 📚 [- Obsidian | Made 2 templates](https://github.com/C3n7ral051nt4g3ncy/Obsidian)
 - Tutorial 📚 [- Using a Virtual Environment for OSINT Python tools](https://github.com/C3n7ral051nt4g3ncy/python_virtual_environment)
 - Google Chat Technique 🕵️‍♂️ [- First to find and mention the Google Chat Technique to check if a Gmail address or Google Group exists, with the ability to also get the photo of the user, and GAIA ID](https://twitter.com/OSINT_Tactical/status/1635386804441600001?s=20)
+- Facial Recognition Trick and Tip 👤 [- Found that 2 different Facial Recognition tools don't work with black and white photos of faces, a simple trick solves this issue](https://twitter.com/OSINT_Tactical/status/1661055926424551439)

 <br>